thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   * exchange configuration files with the child device via an HTTP-based file transfer service over the local network,
   * notify the child devices via MQTT when configuration files are to be updated or requested from the cloud,
   * listen to child devices' configuration operation status via MQTT messages and mirror those to the cloud.
-* The child-device configuration software is an MQTT+HTTP client that
+* The child-device agent is an MQTT+HTTP client that
   * interact with the child-device system, accessing the actual configuration files
   * connect the main thin-edge device over the local MQTT bus,
   * listen over MQTT for configuration updates and requests,